By Keith Brookman

 One of the jobs I have been tasked with, since joining the committee of the Bristol Rovers Former Players Association, is to attempt to recruit new members and let them know about us and the events we organise.

-We currently have over 120 players on board and recent additions to the membership are Paul Trollope, Howard Radford, Rory Gaffney, Andy Collett, Ellis Harrison, Byron Anthony and Michael Smith.
+We currently have over 120 players on board and recent additions to the membership have included Paul Trollope, Howard Radford, Rory Gaffney, Andy Collett, Ellis Harrison, Byron Anthony and Michael Smith.

 We thought it might be a good idea to profile new members as and when they join and to add a photo gallery to go with each article, so we are starting with Paul, one of the newest recruits.
 As time goes by (good song title that!) the intention is to build up a library of profiles and photos for every member.